RIGID MINI COMPRESSOR

 -- Miniature BLDC Rotary Refrigeration Compressors

-Compressors are a key component to refrigeration products, it is the “heart” of such appliances, comparable to a car engine or even the human heart.
+Compressors are a key component of refrigeration products, it is the “heart” of such appliances, comparable to a car engine or even the human heart.
 RIGID Technologies now presents the lightest, ultra-compact, and more efficient Mini Rotary Compressor.
 The mini compressor is a new type of innovative micro dc compressor.
 Its compact and lightweight design makes it ideally suited for mobile and small cooling applications.
-Today, RIGID has successfully developed the 5th generation miniature compressor, which adopts our patented sine wave drive board.
+Today, RIGID has successfully developed the 5th generation miniature compressor, which adopts our patented sine wave driver board.

 To maintain our technological edge, RIGID re-invests a large portion of corporate earnings back into R&D each year.
 PDF Download

 RIGID rotary refrigeration compressor is characterized by very small size and high performance.
 It is a variable capacity DC Compressors driven by drive board.
 Its volume is very small like a coke can, and the weight is only 720g.
 The current models use a single-cylinder configuration under standard ASHRAE conditions, which can produce a cooling capacity of up to 450W to 800W.

 Compatible with R134A and R290A refrigerants, it can run at 12, 24, 48V DC, and other voltages or AC power supply can be converted by AC and DC.
 RIGID's newly developed Miniature BLDC Rotary Refrigeration Compressors have begun a new trend, providing unparalleled cooling capabilities in various compact mobile cooling systems and other small footprint countertop appliances.

 Up to a 40% reduction in overall energy consumption and a 5 dB(A) average noise level reduction were measured applying Variable Capacity Compressors as compared to conventional fixed-speed compressors.

 New Enabling Technology for Mini Refrigeration & Air Conditioning Applications